00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 It would have been better to use other keycaps, but as these were the only metal keycaps I was willing to afford, I had to make use of what I could.
 The pseudo-keywell had a surprisingly satisfying curvature, although the bottom row felt a bit flat.
 To me, it is not inferior to uniform DSA keycaps, albeit having strengths and shortcomings in different areas.
 ![Captain's chair](Images/05.jpg)
-I am currently mainly using the keyboard clamped to my chair with Magsafe adapters and 141cm magic arms.
+I mainly use the keyboard clamped to my chair with MagSafe adapters and 141cm magic arms.
-It is very convenient to type, and the battery lasts about 5 days.
+It is very convenient to type with, and the 100mah battery lasts about 5 days.
 When I don't use the keyboard, I detach both halves and place them on the magnetic alien tents as display.

 ## Limitations